kevinkowalew/sidecar/README.md

 # Intent
-- `sidecar` is TUI daemon for detecting and selectively staging local `git` changes.
+- `sidecar` is a TUI for detecting and selectively staging local `git` changes.

 # Usage
 ## Running the command